Designing a Workplace Reuse System

 Overview

-Through user research and service design, I repositioned the service around sustainability in the workplace and employee well-being, addressing business needs while improving operational efficiency.
-The pilot achieved 572 container reuse cycles in 52 days, reduced logistics time by 50%, and supported 7 new workplace sign-ups.
+Through user research and design, I repositioned the service around sustainability in the workplace and employee well-being, addressing business needs while improving operational efficiency.
+The pilot achieved 572 container reuse cycles in 52 days, reduced logistics time by 50% and supported 7 new workplace sign-ups.

 Client